mikelindberg/Samples/AKS_IoTHub_Reader/telemetryReader/README.md

 # Telemetry Reader

-For the telemetry reader to work you need to add a settings file in the following json format.
+For the telemetry reader to work you need to add a json file called appsettings.json with the following content.

 ```json
 {